tiger-sea/mcs_research/sections/results.md

 \section{HF}
 Table \ref{table:HF} outlines the MAP estimation values and credible intervals for HF.
-Similar to LF, the MAP estimation values were generally low, and the credible interval of total precipitation was constantly positive.
-However, in contrast to LF, the credible intervals of most meteorological factors were narrower than the results for LF.
-It could imply that uncertainty of the estimation for HF was relatively less than LF, suggesting the effects of meteorological factors on HF might be lower compared to the their effects on LF.
+Similar to LF, the MAP estimation values were generally low with credible intervals including zero, and the credible interval of only total precipitation was constantly positive.
+The consistency of meteorological factors with significant impacts might be reasonable, as LF and HF belong to the same frequency domain of HRV parameters.

 \begin{table}[htbp]
     \centering